Our Crisis Centers

-A crisis center is a facility where individuals going through personal crises can obtain help.
-In mental health and suicide prevention, a crisis center provides mental health services and emotional support services for their state or local communities.
-Most crisis centers are non-profit and many utilize trained volunteers as well as professionals.
+A crisis center is a resource for individuals going through mental health crises.
+They provide mental health services and emotional support for their state or local communities.
+Most crisis centers are non-profit and many utilize trained volunteers as well as mental health professionals.

-The Lifeline is composed of a large network of over 150 local- and state-funded crisis centers located across the United States.
-It is the counselors at these local crisis centers who answer the calls and chats the Lifeline receives from people in distress every single day.
-Lifeline crisis centers provide the specialized care of a local community center with the support of the national network.
+The National Suicide Prevention Lifeline is made up of an expansive network of over 200 local – and state – funded crisis centers located across the United States.
+The counselors at these local crisis centers answer calls and chats from people in distress that the Lifeline receives every day.
+The Lifeline’s crisis centers provide the specialized care of a local community with the support of a national network.

-Lifeline’s united national network is able to provide at-risk individuals across the country with a single, well-known phone number and name.
-This single number and network also allows for consistent standards across centers.
-The Lifeline assures that centers are accredited, provides training for counselors, and disseminates best practices in the field.
+The Lifeline’s united network provides at-risk individuals across the country with a single, well-known phone number and name.
+This unity enables the Lifeline to assure that centers are accredited, provide training for counselors, and disseminate best practices.

-While the Lifeline provides training and rigorous standards of care, the individual crisis centers offer callers the custom, local crisis counseling that is the key to the Lifeline.
-Calls to the Lifeline are routed to their closest center based on area code, with the aim of connecting callers to counselors in their own state.
-Local counselors at crisis centers also have access to community mental health resources, and can provide referrals to local services.
-Crisis centers in the Lifeline network also continue to run their local crisis lines.
+Calls to the Lifeline are routed to their closest center based on area code, with the goal of connecting callers to counselors in their own state.
+Local counselors at crisis centers are familiar with community mental health resources, and can therefore provide referrals to local services.

 Why Crisis Centers Need Your Help

-The Lifeline’s crisis center hotline service have been shown by research to be effective, life-saving safety nets for those in mental health crisis.
-While the Lifeline is a national program, the funds that sustain our network’s crisis centers come from state and local funders.
-Many of our network’s centers are struggling to find enough funding and resources to operate and grow.
+The National Suicide Prevention Lifeline is an effective, life-saving safety net for those experiencing mental health crisis, as shown by research.
+Although the Lifeline is a national program, the funds that sustain the network’s crisis centers come from state and local contributors.
+Many of the crisis centers in our network require more funding and resources in order to continue operating and growing.

-When we support our local centers, the entire state reaps the benefits.
-Crisis centers are key components of county and state behavioral health systems, providing a safety net for those at serious risk, especially those with nowhere else to turn.
+Crisis centers are a key component of mental health care within each county and state across the United States.
+The centers act as a safety net for those at serious risk, especially those with nowhere else to turn.

 How To Support a Crisis Center